jhauberg/lext/README.md

 scramble <@letter, @letter, @letter>
 ```

-When this generator is invoked and a result is to be sequenced, each variable will be replaced by a randomly picked item from the `letters` container.
+When this generator is invoked and a result is to be sequenced, each variable will be replaced by a randomly picked item from the `letter` container.
 For instance, one result could be `c, a, b`, but another could just as well be `a, b, c`.

 #### Sequences